higorfct/Credit-Risk-Assessment-Project-/README.md

 | **F1-Score (0.84)** | Strong balance between precision and recall for the negative class. |

 📊 **Key takeaway:**
-> The model prioritizes *recall for bad payers (93%)* — reducing the probability of granting credit to high-risk clients — while maintaining solid accuracy (86%) across all predictions.
+> The model correctly identifies 93% of bad payers *(recall for bad payers (93%)* — reducing the probability of granting credit to high-risk clients — while maintaining solid accuracy (86%) across all predictions.

 ---